gvwilson/sensibleadventures/cloudherd/cloudherd.md

 through her hair another few times.
 "Is that better?"

 Her mother sighed, just as her own mother once had.
 "Yes, I suppose.
 Honestly, someone would think you'd been possessed by lightning.
-Now let's get going.
-We don't want to keep them waiting."
+Let's get going."

+Noxy gestured at the sergeant's sword, which still lay in its scabbard on the kitchen table.
+"Are you going to give that back to him?"

+"Not today," Indy replied.

 They walked through the village together, squinting against the sharp-edged morning sun.
-The air smelled of pine smoke and frying eggs.
-People sat in twos and threes on stools outside their houses wearing camelskin jackets or thick sweaters above sturdy trousers and sturdier boots.
-The men knitted or peeled potatoes while the women picked spiderwebs apart and wound the strands onto spools.
+The air smelled of damp air, pine smoke, and frying eggs.
+People sat on stools outside their houses in twos and threes wearing thick sweaters above sturdy trousers and sturdier boots.
+The men knit or peeled potatoes while the women picked spiderwebs apart and wound the strands onto spools.

-Indy had to stop to answer the same questions every dozen strides.
+Indy had to stop to answer the same questions every few dozen strides.
 How were the soldiers getting on?
 What did they think of the village?
-"We're on our way to ask," she replied over and over again.
+And what was the *tralpa* going to do?
+"We're on our way to ask," she replied over and over again, carefully ignoring comments about how shameful the Scholar-Candidate's behavior had been the night before, but not half so shameful as the sergeant's.
+Drawing a sword in a funeral procession---well, they *had* been his men, but still...

-Many of the village's elders didn't bother to hide their unhappiness about their guests, but the only really sour face was the *tralpa*'s.
-"Has that tiger eaten anyone yet?" he asked.
-FIXME: fill in
+Many of the village's elders didn't bother to hide their unhappiness about their guests, but the sourest face was Aft's.
+Standing next to an armload of saplings that had spent the winter drying in his rafters, he looked up from mending the fence around one of the village's carrot gardens just long enough to ask, "So?

-Noxy felt nearly frantic with impatience by the time she and her mother reached the trading hall where the soldiers had spent the night.
-She knew that talking to people was the most important part of being mayor, and her mother liked doing it anyway, but what if someone else was already showing the tiger's boy around the village?
-FIXME: doesn't make sense.
+Did the tiger eat anyone last night?" before going back to his hammering.

-She needn't have worried.
-Sergeant Dorbu was sitting on the guesthouse steps with the village's children cross-legged on the stones in front of him.
-Sensy and Rash looked up as Noxy arrived.
-FIXME: fix this.
+Sergeant Dorbu was sitting on the guesthouse steps in front of a half-circle of children when mother and daughter reached the square.
+Sensy and Rash looked up, and Sensy raised her hand in a half-wave.

 "And this is called a greave," the sergeant said, pointing at the armored front of his boot.
 "It's to protect me from vampire mice.
 See?"
 He tapped it with his fingernail, *clunk*.
 "They could bite that if they wanted, but all they'd do is blunt their teeth."

-"What if they climbed up your leg?" asked one of the younger children.
+"What about squirrels?" asked one of the younger children.

+"Ah, good question.
+If there was just one of them, I'd---oh, hello, honored."
-"Ah, well, then I'd---oh, hello, reeve."
-The sergeant stood up, brushing his hands on his kilt.
-"The boy will be out in a heartbeat."
+The sergeant stood and brushed his hands on his kilt.
+"Thank you again for letting us see to our men last night.
+I apologize for my behavior."

 "Thank you, sergeant," said Indy.
-"My daughter is looking forward to showing him the village.
-I trust you slept well?"
+"I trust your men are on the mend?"

 "Yes, thank you," said the sergeant.
 "Although I..."
 He blinked, then sniffed, then started to say, "Excuse me," but the sneeze came first.  *Hwah!* One of the children giggled, then clapped her hand over her mouth.
 The sergeant blinked and sniffed again.
-"Sorry---too many nights in the rain."
+"Sorry---too many nights out in the open."

-"Visitors from down below often catch colds in our thin air," said Indy sympathetically.
+"Visitors from down below often catch colds in our thin air," Indy said sympathetically.
 "I hope it passes quickly."

-The guesthouse door opened before the sergeant could reply.
-The children scrambled to their feet and stepped back as the tiger padded out into the sunlight.
+The guesthouse door opened behind the sergeant.
+The children shuffled back wide-eyed as the tiger padded out into the sunlight.
 He wasn't as big as he'd been in Noxy's troubled dreams during the night, but she still had to stop herself from reaching for her mother's hand.

-Almost unnoticed, his boy slipped out behind him and closed the door.
+Almost unnoticed, Private Thokmay slipped out behind him and closed the door.
 Instead of his armor, he wore a plain brown rain cape over his kilt and boots.
 He kept his eyes downcast as the tiger said, "Good morning, honored."

 "Good morning," Indy replied.
-"I trust you slept well?"
+"Did you sleep well?"

-"Thank you, I did."
+"I did, honored, thank you."
 The tiger seemed not to notice that thirty pairs of eyes were staring at him.  *He must be used to it,* Noxy thought.

-Indy waited a moment to see if he would say anything more.
-When he didn't, she smiled and said, "My daughter has asked if you could spare your boy for an hour so that she could show him our village while the other children do their chores."
-Noxy heard Rash mutter something at that.
+Indy turned back to the sergeant.
+"My daughter has asked if you could spare your boy for an hour so that she could show him our village while the other children do their chores."
+Noxy heard Rash mutter under his breath at that.
 "If he would like to---oh dear."
 She stopped mid-sentence as the sergeant took a deep breath and scrunched up his face.

 "Nope," he whooshed a moment later, blinking.
 "That one's not ripe yet."

-"You'd be better in bed than tramping around the countryside, sergeant," Kulbinder rumbled.
+"You'd be better in by the fire than tramping around the countryside, sergeant," Kulbinder rumbled.

 "I agree," said Indy firmly.
 "My mother will make you some lemon ginger tea.
 That will set you right in no time."

 "Thang you," the sergeant said stuffily.
-"Honored, will you---"

-"I am going to explore the forest," the tiger declared.
-"I would rather we were not...surprised...as we were at the ford."
-And with no more ceremony than that, the tiger stood, stretched, and padded off toward the main gate.
-FIXME
+"I will explore the forest," the tiger declared.
+With no more ceremony than that, he stretched and padded off toward the main gate.

 Indy clapped her hands.
 "Right.
-Everyone else, time for chores."
-As the children groaned and got to their feet, the tiger's boy finally raised his eyes to look at Noxy.
+Everyone else, let's not waste the day."
+As the children groaned and got to their feet, Private Thokmay dipped his head to Noxy.
+"By your lead, honored?"

-"Hello," he said, stepping down to the cobblestones and bowing ever so slightly.
-"My name is Thokmay.
-I'm pleased to meet you."

-Noxy stuck out her hand.
-"Hi.
-I'm Probably Noxious, but call me Noxy---everyone does."

-The boy hesitated for a heartbeat, then took her hand in a callused grip much stronger than Noxy had expected.
-He released her hand and gestured toward the gate.
-"After you."

-Noxy and the tiger's boy walked side by side.
-"That's the South Tower," said Noxy, pointing at six rectangular stories of stone.
+Noxy and the tiger's boy walked side by side in silence for a few steps while Noxy tried to think of something to say.
+"That's the South Tower," Noxy she finally offered, pointing at six rectangular stories of stone.
 "It still has a roof, but the stairs inside fell down a long time ago.
 You used to be able to get up there by climbing a tree, but they cut it down after Grappa Gas fell out of it for the second time.
 That was before I was born.
 And that one's the Round Tower, and the short one over there is called the Quick Tower, because it's quickest to get up."

 "They're very impressive," said Thokmay.
-"The walls at Gandan are Pilot-made as well."
+"The walls around Gandan-in-Gandan are higher, but they're human-made---you can see the joints between the blocks."

-"That's nice," Noxy replied vaguely.
-"Oh, and that's Granna Fee's house, with the moss green door.
+"That's nice," Noxy replied, instantly regretting how inane she sounded.
+"Oh, and that's Granna Fee's house, with the green door.
 She's my grandmother.
 And she teaches school.
-And that's Grappa Gas's house, the lavender one.
+And that's Grappa Gas's house, the one with the yellow and blue door.
 He used to be reeve before my mother.
 And that's, um, well, they're all just different people's houses."

 Noxy fell silent.
 Thokmay had a polite but absent look on his face, just like the one Indy got when Grappa Gas started talking about how things had been in his day.  *It's probably not much compared to a city,* she thought glumly.
-Two-story houses with steep shingled roofs, little vegetable gardens nestled between logs laid parallel a stride apart, and all around, sharp mountain peaks looming over the ancient gray walls...
+Two-story houses with steep shingled roofs, little vegetable gardens nestled between logs laid parallel a stride apart, and all around, sharp mountain peaks looming over walls older than humanity...
 She wouldn't have believed how strange it all seemed to the young lowlander beside her.

-They walked in silence along the path that ran next to the walls.
+They walked in silence along the path that ran beside the wall.
 Ancient cobblestones showed through the hard-packed dirt in a few places.
 Noxy scuffed crusts of frost off a few absentmindedly, wondering what else she could say.

 "What is that?"
 Thokmay asked.
 A heavy wooden grill lay across a shoulder-high opening in the wall ahead of them.
-Behind it, rough stone steps led down into the mountain.
+Behind it, time-worn stone steps led down into the mountain.

-"That's just some old tunnels," said Noxy.
+"That's just the old tunnels," said Noxy.
 "We're not supposed to go in."

-Thokmay scowled.
-"Sergeant Dorbu will want to know about them."
+Thokmay frowned.
+"Does Sergeant Dorbu know about them?"

-"Why?"
-Noxy asked.
+"I don't know," Noxy said.
 "Most of them are flooded.
 Except for the one under Grappa Gas's house, and the ones by the drying sheds.
 We use them for cellars."

-"Soldiers should know as much as they can about their surroundings," Thokmay said, as if repeating a lesson.
+"I'll tell him.
+Soldiers should know as much as they can about their surroundings," Thokmay said, as if repeating a lesson.

 Noxy shrugged.
 "I suppose.
 Come on, we can see more from up top."

 The steps lay flush against the side of the wall.
-They had been built for the Pilots, not for human beings, so each one was as high as Noxy's knee and took her two strides to cross.
+They had been built for Pilots, not human beings, so each step was as high as Noxy's knee and took her two strides to cross.

-Noxy put her left hand on the wall to steady herself each time she thrust herself up a stair.
 Even after hundreds of years, the stones fit together so snugly that it was hard to tell where one ended and the next began.
-She noticed smugly that Thokmay was puffing and sweating after only a few steps.
+She was breathing hard by the top, and Thokmay was panting in the thin mountain air.

-The top of the wall was wide enough for three soldiers to march side by side.
+The top of the wall was wide enough for three people to walk side by side.
-The parapet along its outer edge was interrupted here and there by slits for lookouts and archers.
-"Makes Your Breath Rancid is that way," Noxy said, pointing.
-"You can't see it because the valley bends, but sometimes you can see their clouds coming out of their pen."
+Parapets along its outer edges were interrupted here and there by slits, each one a slightly different shape for reasons known only to their makers.
+"Makes Your Breath Rancid is that way," Noxy said, pointing through one of them.
+"You can't see the village itself because the valley bends, but we come up here sometimes when they're clouds are out to watch them."

 "Why do you call your villages things like that?" the young soldier asked.
+"And yourselves?"

-Noxy shrugged.
-"They're called dragon names.
-They're supposed to make things sound unappetizing, so that when the dragons finally fly, they'll think twice about eating us."
+Noxy smiled.
+"They're dragon names.
+They're supposed to make us sound unappetizing, so that when the dragons finally fly, they won't want to eat us."

 Thokmay snorted.
-"That seems pretty far-fetched."

 "Well, where does *your* name come from??"
 Noxy bristled.

-"From the army orphanage," he replied, not looking at her.
-"I had another name before I went there, but they gave me a new one."
+"From the army orphanage," he replied, his expression instantly neutral once again.
+"My full name is Gandan's Nineteenth Thokmay."

 Noxy opened her mouth, then closed it.
-For once, she had no idea what to say.
+"Sorry," she said, not knowing what else to say.